-

 Tuition Refund Plan

 - Given the substantial financial commitment that students and families make to pay for education, the University offers an insurance program designed to protect that investment should a student need to withdraw.
-Students who do not wish to purchase this insurance coverage must opt-out by the add/drop deadline of September 6th.
+Students who do not wish to purchase this insurance coverage must opt-out by the add/drop deadline.
 Visit https://www.tuitionprotection.

 com/catholicu for more information.